Cortisporin®-TC Otic Suspension with Neomycin and Hydrocortisone

 When using neomycin-containing products to control secondary infection in the chronic dermatoses, such as chronic otitis externa or stasis dermatitis, it should be borne in mind that the skin in these conditions is more liable than is normal skin to become sensitized to many substances, including neomycin.
 The manifestation of sensitization to neomycin is usually a low-grade reddening with swelling, dry scaling, and itching; it may be manifest simply as a failure to heal.
 Periodic examination for such signs is advisable, and the patient should be told to discontinue the product if they are observed.
 These symptoms regress quickly on withdrawing the medication.
 Neomycin-containing applications should be avoided for the patient thereafter.

 Neomycin occasionally causes skin sensitization.
-Ototoxicity (see WARNINGS section) and nephrotoxicity have also been reported.
+Ototoxicity (see WARNINGS section of the Prescribing Information) and nephrotoxicity have also been reported.

 Adverse reactions have occurred with topical use of antibiotic combinations.

 Exact incidence figures are not available since no denominator of treated patients is available.
 The reaction occurring most often is allergic sensitization.
-In one clinical study, using a 20% neomycin patch, neomycin-induced allergic skin reactions occurred in two of 2,175 (0.09%) individuals in the general population2.
-In another study the incidence was found to be approximately 1%3.
+In one clinical study, using a 20% neomycin patch, neomycin-induced allergic skin reactions occurred in two of 2,175 (0.09%) individuals in the general population.
+In another study the incidence was found to be approximately 1%.

 The following local adverse events have been reported with topical corticosteroids especially under occlusive dressings: burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria.